INDIAN NOSE SUNRISE HIKE- NEAR LAKE ATITLAN IN GUATEMALA

 We explored the area while patiently waiting for the sun to rise and add some color and light to the spectacular scene before us.
 I had seen photos before hiking Indian Nose of rolling clouds but on the day we hiked the sky was clear.

 The sun broke through and lit up Lake Atitlan and the small collection of towns that are situated beside the lake.
 Indian Nose hike was up there in my top ten sunrise views so far and there are quite a few to compare it to.
-I don’t think it beats Stairway to Heaven, the Lanikai Pillbox Hike on Oahu but it was definitely up there.
+I don’t think it beats Stairway to Heaven on Oahu but it was definitely up there.
 I also did the Pacaya Volcano hike in Antigua, which you should check out if you are in the area.

 On the way down we stopped again at the lower viewpoint to take some photos now that the lighting was giving the lake a beautiful shimmer and sending orange and pink tones throughout the landscape.